Skip to main content

 Storage Lipids - Triacylglycerols (TAGs)

 Most fatty acids in species that store fatty acids for energy are found in triacylglycerols.
-You will often see them named triglycerides or triacylglycerides, but this term is used more in clinical chemistry and industry (and often in the media).
+You will often see them called triglycerides or even triacylglycerides, but this term is more common in industry, clinical, medical, and nutritional settings (and often in the media).
 Figure \(\PageIndex{11}\) shows a schematic diagram of the glycerol backbone with three fatty acids esterified.
 They are glycerolipids as they contain a glycerol base.

 Figure \(\PageIndex{11}\): Structural features and nomenclature for triacylglycerols

-Glycerol is not chiral, but given the incredible diversity of fatty acids, glycerols likely have three different fatty acids esterified to them, making them chiral.
-If triacylglycerols contain predominately saturated fatty acids, they are solids at room temperature and are called fats.
-Those with multiple double bonds in the fatty acids are likely liquids at room temperature.
+Glycerol is not chiral, but given the incredible diversity of fatty acids, glycerol is likely to have three different fatty acids esterified to it, making it chiral.
+If triacylglycerols contain predominantly saturated fatty acids, they are solids at room temperature and are called fats.
+Fatty acids with multiple double bonds are likely liquids at room temperature.
 These are called oils.
 Triacylglycerols are even more insoluble than fatty acids, which contain a polar and mostly charged carboxylate.

 Figure \(\PageIndex{12}\): Triacylglycerol containing all 16:0 saturated fatty acids (left) and one containing all 16:2Δ9,12 polyunsaturated fatty acids.

 Let's repeat the key mantra: the structure of lipids determines their function.
-Consider the very insoluble triacylglycerol used as the body's predominant storage form of chemical energy.
+Consider the very insoluble triacylglycerol, which serves as the body's predominant storage form of chemical energy.
 In contrast to polysaccharides such as glycogen (a glucose polymer), the carbon atoms in the acyl chains of the triacylglycerol are in a highly reduced state.
-The main energy source that drives our bodies and society is oxidizing carbon-based molecules to carbon dioxide and water in a highly exergonic and exothermic reaction.
-Sugars are already part way down the free energy "hill" since each carbon is partially oxidized.
+The main energy source that drives our bodies and society is the oxidation of carbon-based molecules to carbon dioxide and water, a highly exergonic and exothermic reaction.
+Sugars are already partway down the free-energy "hill" because each carbon is partially oxidized.
 9 kcal/mol (38 kJ/mol) can be derived from the complete oxidation of fats, in contrast to 4.5 kcal/mol (19 kJ/mol) from proteins or carbohydrates.

-Triacylglycerols are predominately stored in special cells called adipocytes, which comprise adipose or fat tissue and must be mobilized by signaling agents and transported as fatty acids to cells for utilization.
-Again, triacylglycerols don't form membranes, which separate outside and inside aqueous environments.
+Triacylglycerols are predominantly stored in specialized cells called adipocytes, which comprise adipose tissue, and must be mobilized by signaling agents and transported as fatty acids to cells for utilization.
+Again, triacylglycerols don't form membranes, which separate the outside and inside aqueous environments.
 They are simply so insoluble that they phase-separate into lipid droplets.
 Their formation and structure are a bit more complex than that, though, and we will discuss lipid droplets more in the next section.

 Membrane Lipids

 Membranes are bilayers of amphiphilic lipids that separate the outside and inside (cytoplasm) aqueous environments in cells and the cytoplasm and interior contents of organelles within cells.
 In general, single-chain lipid amphiphiles form micelles.
 Amphiphilic membrane lipids typically have two nonpolar tails connected to a polar head, giving them a less conical and more cylindrical shape that disallows micelle formation while favoring bilayer formation.
 Figure \(\PageIndex{13}\) shows a short section of a bilayer membrane made from lipids with a polar (and charged) head group (phosphocholine) and two 16:0 chains.
 The red and blue spheres represent the O and N atoms of the head groups, which are sequestered to the exterior parts of the bilayer, where they interact with water.
-The nonpolar 16:0 tails are shown in cyan, clearly illustrating the nonpolar nature of the interior of the bilayer.
+The nonpolar 16:0 tails are shown in cyan, clearly highlighting the bilayer's nonpolar interior.

 Figure \(\PageIndex{13}\): Bilayer membrane made from lipids with a polar (and charged) head group (phosphocholine) and two 16:0 chains.